 My main carer is unwell – what do I do?

 Speak to your carers about back-up plans for your care in case your main carer is unwell or needs to self-isolate.

 You should have an alternative list of people who can help you with your care if your main carer becomes unwell.
-You can also contact your local council, or local Healthwatch, for advice on how to access care.
+You can also contact Swindon Borough Council or speak to us, for advice on how to access care.

 NHS Volunteer responder scheme

 If you are already being supported by the NHS Volunteer Responders, and would like some more information, please click here.

 If you are currently not supported and need some help with shopping, a prescription collection or a friendly chat then NHS Volunteer Responders are ready to help.